Struggling to get interviews?

 If you’re applying for jobs that require skills you haven’t used in a long time, you may go back even further than 15 years to include those skills on your resume.

-For example, if you’re fluent in COBOL but haven’t used it since the early 90’s, you can include it in your resume’s work experience section even though it was over 15 years ago.
+For example, if you’re proficient in COBOL but haven’t used it since the early 90’s, you can include it in your resume’s work experience section even though it was over 15 years ago.

 Have a long gap in your resume from the time you were working your last stable job?
 In this case, it’s fine to add work experience dating from before 15 years ago.